-We have conducted Stakeholder surveys for ASIC, Treasury and the Productivity Commission.
-These surveys have particular challenges that we have learnt how to overcome.
+We have conducted Stakeholder Engagement Research for government and not-for-profit organisations.
+Stakeholder engagement research has particular challenges that we have learnt how to overcome.
+Here is a testimonial from one recent client.

 Why it helps to use an expert in stakeholder engagement research